iqunet/tutorials/_posts/2024-7-23-power-quality.md

   in the iQunet edge computer dashboard.</figcaption>

-Additionally, the time-domain waveform revealed the characteristic ripple caused by a 6-pulse 3-phase rectifier at the DB-bus stage of the compressor VFD.
+Additionally, the time-domain waveform revealed the characteristic ripple caused by a 6-pulse 3-phase rectifier at the DC-bus input stage of the compressor VFD.

 <img src="{{ site.baseurl }}/assets/images/power-dashboard-time.png"
   alt="Waveform snapshot of the compressor current draw." width="500px" />